Calcium citrate

 Calcium citrate is the calcium salt of citric acid.
 It is commonly used as a food additive (E333), usually as a preservative, but sometimes for flavor.
 In this sense, it is similar to sodium citrate.
 Calcium citrate is also found in some dietary calcium supplements (e.g. Citracal or Caltrate).
 Calcium makes up 24.1% of calcium citrate (anhydrous) and 21.1% of calcium citrate (tetrahydrate) by mass.
 The tetrahydrate occurs in nature as the mineral Earlandite.

-In 2020, calcium was the 204th most commonly prescribed medication in the United States, with more than 2million prescriptions.

 Chemical properties

 Calcium citrate is sparingly soluble in water.
 Needle-shaped crystals of tricalcium dicitrate tetrahydrate [Ca3(C6H5O7)2(H2O)2]·2H2O were obtained by hydrothermal synthesis.
 The crystal structure comprises a three-dimensional network in which eightfold coordinated Ca2+ cations are linked by citrate anions and hydrogen bonds between two non-coordinating crystal water molecules and two coordinating water molecules.

 Production

 Calcium citrate is an intermediate in the isolation of citric acid from the fungal fermentation process by which citric acid is produced industrially.
 The citric acid in the broth solution is neutralized by limewater, precipitating insoluble calcium citrate.
 This is then filtered off from the rest of the broth and washed to give clean calcium citrate.